signalogic/SigSRF_SDK/pktlib_readme.md

   * fp_pcap is the file handle of the pcap file to read
   * uFlags may be one or more DS_READ_PCAP_XXX flags listed below
   * pkt_buf should point to a sufficiently large buffer to contain returned packet data
-  * pcap_pkt_hdr, if not NULL, should point to a [pcap packet record struct](#user-content-pcaprechdrtstruct) that on return will contain packet record info, including arrival timestamp.
-NULL indicates not supplied
+  * pcap_pkt_hdr, if not NULL, should point to a [pcap packet record struct](#user-content-pcaprechdrtstruct) that on return will contain packet record info, including arrival timestamp
   * link_layer_info should be supplied from a prior DSOpenPcap() call return value.
 See DSOpenPcap() comments above
-  * p_eth_protocol, if not NULL, should point to a 16-bit unsigned int that on return will contain one or more ETH_P_XXX flags (as defined in netinet/if_ether.h Linux header file).
-NULL indicates not supplied
+  * p_eth_protocol, if not NULL, should point to a 16-bit unsigned int that on return will contain one or more ETH_P_XXX flags (as defined in netinet/if_ether.h Linux header file)
   * p_block_type, if not NULL, should point to a 16-bit unsigned int that on return will contain one or more PCAP_XXX_TYPE or PCAPNG_XXX_TYPE flags (as defined in [pktlib.h](https://www.github.com/signalogic/SigSRF_SDK/blob/master/includes/pktlib.h)).
-When reading pcap or .rtpxxx files, PCAP_PB_TYPE or RTP_PB_TYPE is returned.
-NULL indicates not used
+When reading pcap or .rtpxxx files, PCAP_PB_TYPE or RTP_PB_TYPE is returned
   * pcap_file_hdr, if not NULL, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) that can be used for rtp and rtpdump reads to supply IP source and destination address and UDP port values.
-Note this requires file header information to be saved from a prior DSOpenPcap() call.
-NULL indicates not supplied
+Note this requires file header information to be saved from a prior DSOpenPcap() call
   * uPktNumber, if non-zero, will be included at the end of warning, error, and/or information messages.
 For messages concerning Interface Description, Interface Statistics, Journal, Decryption, or other block types the text "last transmitted data " is added and uPktNumber-1 is displayed, as these block types do not contain actual transmitted packet data.
 Applications are expected to keep track of packet numbers, for example to match accurately with Wireshark, even if they perform non-sequential file access
   * szUserMsgString, if not NULL, should point to a user-defined text string that will be displayed at the end of warning, error, and/or information messages